SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-26-ceterum-censeo.md

 "Who ordered _that?_"

-The gerundive construction, as used above, is one such: a future passive participle meant to indicate not the nearly useless thing you'd think it would ("will be being destroyed"), but instead a necessary or proper thing.
+The gerundive construction, as used above, is one such: a future passive participle meant to indicate not the nearly useless thing you'd think it would ("delenda" as in "will be being destroyed"), but instead a necessary or proper thing.
 In English, we use modals like "should" or "must", but in Latin they torture the verb inflection.
 Did the Romans _really_ need that?

 <a href="{{ site.baseurl }}/images/2025-07-26-ceterum-censeo-cartoon.jpg"><img src="{{ site.baseurl }}/images/2025-07-26-ceterum-censeo-cartoon-thumb.jpg" width="400" height="559" alt="Cartoon by Bill Proud/Bill Tidy, probably from Private Eye: 2 men in Roman dress, one saying 'We should have a referendum on whether we need the gerundive'" title="Cartoon by Bill Proud/Bill Tidy, probably from Private Eye: 2 men in Roman dress, one saying 'We should have a referendum on whether we need the gerundive'" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 Mike, an eagle-eyed member of the Weekend Commentariat and himself a classics professor, sent